Reverse-Universe/SAS/DEBUG with MACRO/README.md

     year = 2010;
 run;

-/* Now the raw datay 'y2010' are redundant, we don't need it anymore, delete it from the disk to save diskspace */
+/* Now the raw data 'y2010' is redundant, we don't need it anymore, delete it from the disk to save diskspace */

 proc datasets lib=work;
     delete y2010;